atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/overall-vs-groups.md

 reading_time:
 is_community_story: false
 story_intro_blurb: ''
+faqs: []

 ---
 ![](/assets/images/Frame (54).png)

 ## The problem with overall statistics

-Overall statistics that describe all of your users or visitors can be misleading, the overall statistic does not show you nuanced patterns about the underlying data.
+Overall statistics that describe all of your users or visitors can be misleading.
+This is because the overall statistic does not show you nuanced patterns about the underlying data.
 As you saw in [statistic vs distribution](https://dataschool.com/misrepresenting-data/statistic-vs-distribution/) you know that distributions help you see these patterns but there are multiple ways to examine the underlying data.
 Another method is to group the data by different categories.

 Let’s start with the same high-level statistic: